Penelope Bould MBACP Couples, Adults, Children, Families, Psychosexual, L'coach

 I have been helping clients with challenges since 1997 with Eriksonian clinical hypnotherapy with Neuro Linguistic Programming and as a psychotherapist working at a higher level with issues including serious mental health conditions since 2006, and it was in 2007 when I first worked clinically in a hospital.

 A former law court reporter I am a trained medico-legal expert witness accustomed to writing reports for legal cases.

-One of my first questions is "What would you like to achieve through therapy?"
+One of my first questions is typically: "What would you like to achieve through therapy?"
 It might be that you are unhappy or unsettled and perhaps unsure about what you want or need, just to feel better.